-Acquired in 2015, the Springpole property covers an area of 32,240 hectares, including 36 patented and 300 unpatented claims.
-The project is located in northwestern Ontario, approximately 110 km northeast of the town of Red Lake and is situated within the Birch-Uchi Greenstone Belt.
-The large open pittable resource is supported by significant infrastructure, including a 72 man onsite camp, winter road access, a logging road within 10 km and nearby power lines.
+The Springpole property covers an area of 32,240 hectares in northwestern Ontario, consisting of 36 patented claims and 300 unpatented claims.
+The project is located approximately 110 kilometres northeast of the town of Red Lake and is situated within the Birch-Uchi Greenstone Belt.
+The large, open pittable resource is supported by significant infrastructure, including a 72 man onsite camp, winter road access, a logging road and nearby power lines within 40 kilometres.
 Springpole is located within an area that is covered by Treaty Three and Treaty Nine First Nations Agreements.